paypaldev/PayPal-JavaScript-FullStack-Standard-Checkout-Sample/README.md

 ## Run this project

+You can run this project locally or inside of [Stackblitz](https://stackblitz.com/edit/paypal-js-standard-checkout-sample).

 ### Frontend

 - Open the `index.html` and resplace the `test` string in the script tag with your PayPal Client ID.